pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/team-access-tokens.md

 1. Select the ellipsis button.
 1. Choose **Delete token**.
 You will be prompted in a dialog to confirm your choice.

 If you choose to delete a token, its access will immediately be revoked and all further operations using it will fail as unauthorized.
-It's name will remain reserved for your organization to preserve its uniqueness in Audit Log Events for any operations that it carried out.
+Its name will remain reserved for your organization to preserve its uniqueness in Audit Log Events for any operations that it carried out.

 ## Auditing Team Token Actions